GeoZero: Incentivizing Reasoning from Scratch on Geospatial Scenes: Method

 \subsection{Dataset Construction}

-To establish the foundation for model training, we first aggregate a wide range of publicly available remote sensing datasets into a unified collection, referred to as GeoZero-Raw.
+To establish the foundation for model training, we first aggregate publicly available remote sensing datasets into a unified collection, referred to as GeoZero-Raw.
 Based on this collection, we further derive two specialized subsets: GeoZero-Instruct for SFT and GeoZero-Hard for RL.